TLINDEN/viking-mode/README.md

     (define-key viking-mode-map (kbd "C-d l") 'viking-kill-line)
     (define-key viking-mode-map (kbd "C-d p") 'viking-kill-paragraph)
     (define-key viking-mode-map (kbd "C-d a") 'viking-kill-buffer)

+To use viking-mode with expand-region:

+    (setq viking-use-expand-region-when-loaded t)
+    (require 'expand-region)
+    (global-set-key (kbd "C-=") 'er/expand-region)

 Also, the font face of the short highlight can be modified: